renovatebot/renovate/docs/usage/configuration-options.md

 - `strict`: All pending releases will be filtered.
 PRs will be skipped unless a non-pending version is available
 - `flexible`: Similar to strict, but in the case where all versions are pending then a PR will be created with the highest pending version

-The `flexible` mode can result in "flapping" of Pull Requests, where e.g. a pending PR with version `1.0.3` is first released but then downgraded to `1.0.2` once it passes `minimumReleaseAge`.
+The `flexible` mode can result in "flapping" of Pull Requests, for example: a pending PR with version `1.0.3` is first released but then downgraded to `1.0.2` once it passes `minimumReleaseAge`.
-We recommend that you use the `strict` mode, and enable the `dependencyDashboard` so that you have visibility into suppressed PRs.
+We recommend that you use the `strict` mode, and enable the `dependencyDashboard` so that you can see suppressed PRs.

 ## java